vip-workshop/vip-workshop.github.io/index.md

 We are open to work from scholars at all career stages, although we particularly aim to provide opportunities for junior scholars and early career researchers, including pre-tenure and non-tenure track faculty, post-docs, and graduate students.
 We are also committed to promoting opportunities for scholars from historically excluded communities.

+If you are interested in presenting your work at the VIP workshop series in the fall semester of 2026, submissions will be accepted beginning in late summer.

 Do you want to **discuss** your peers' work?
 Volunteer as a discussant [here](https://forms.gle/BVLyRLWQuZ6XSkER7).

 Scholars at varying stages of their careers (from advanced PhD candidates to tenured scholars) can serve as discussants, as long as they are willing to read research-in-progress and provide about 10 minutes of feedback.
 We will do our best to match you with a paper that fits your area of expertise.

+# Upcoming Workshops

+## Spring 2026 Workshop Lineup

+### February 4th, 8am PST/11am EST/3pm GMT
+- Adee Weller (Emory), "Echoes of Intervention: Conflict in the Interim of the Multinational Security Support Mission in Haiti" _(with Camila Cortreras, Mathias Lusquiños and Martin Castillo-Quintana)_
+- Juan C. Campos (Berkeley), "The Logic of Political Entry in Violent Elections" _(with Navin Bapat)_

+### March 4th, 8am PST/11am EST/3pm GMT
+- Johanna Reyes Ortega (Berkeley), "Between Elite Strategy and Mass Mobilization: Women’s Political Empowerment in Anti-Colonial Social Revolutions"
+- Saloni Bhogale (UW Madison), "Politicians Help Citizens Access Justice: Evidence from India"

+### April 8th, 8am PST/11am EST/3pm GMT
+- Leo Bauer (UMD), "Rebel-Civilian Social Ties and Civilian Targeting in Conflict"
+- Maya Dalton (Penn State), "Memory Matters: Thinking About Conflict and Time Series Analysis" _(with Cecilia Cavero-Sanchez)_

 ## Format